Swag's Jazzfest FAQ - Transportation Summary

 Festival Express Bus

-For 2008, the festival express shuttle bus (run by Grey Line) will cost $16 roundtrip per person (or $14 from the Marconi Meadows location), plus the cost of parking at the pick-up location.
-One way tickets back to downtown are sold at the Fairgrounds for $10; they do not sell one way tickets going to the Fairgrounds.
+For 2021, the festival express shuttle bus (run by Gray Line) cost $22 roundtrip per person (or $16 from City Park location).
+One way tickets back to downtown are sold at the Fairgrounds; they do not sell one way tickets going to the Fairgrounds.
 See the table below for locations.

 Map # Pickup Location Address Notes